ngeodesic-ai/ngf-alpha/README.md

 ```

 ## Hardware Notes
-Results validated on an NVIDIA A100 GPU (Colab Pro+).
+Results validated on an NVIDIA A100 GPU (Colab Pro+ & Grok Expert).
 Testing on NVIDIA T4 and CPU currently inprogress.
 Performance may vary; A100 recommended for optimal results.

 ## Technical Paper
 A draft paper is included as [Noetic Geodesic Framework: A Geometric Approach to Deterministic AI Reasoning](docs/article_v8.pdf). **Disclaimer**: This is a preliminary alpha-stage document (August 15, 2025), subject to change.
 Feedback is welcome!
 Provisional patent filed as #63/864,726.